RISE-sait/api/readme.md

 ### di

-This is just dependency injection, googleable.
+This is just dependency injection

 ### utils/test_utils